 The Mount Sinai Health System is an integrated health care system acclaimed for its excellence in research, patient care, and education across a range of specialties.
-Encompassing the Icahn School of Medicine at Mount Sinai, one of the nation’s leading medical schools, and seven hospital campuses throughout New York City—Mount Sinai Brooklyn, Mount Sinai Downtown, The Mount Sinai Hospital, Mount Sinai Queens, Mount Sinai St. Luke’s, Mount Sinai West, and New York Eye and Ear Infirmary of Mount Sinai—it also has a large regional outpatient care footprint, and affiliations with institutions around the nation and the world.
+Encompassing the Icahn School of Medicine at Mount Sinai, one of the nation’s leading medical schools, and seven hospitals throughout New York City—Mount Sinai Beth Israel, Mount Sinai Brooklyn, The Mount Sinai Hospital, Mount Sinai Queens, Mount Sinai St. Luke’s, Mount Sinai West, and New York Eye and Ear Infirmary of Mount Sinai—it also has a large regional outpatient care footprint, and affiliations with institutions around the nation and the world.

-The Health System is designed to improve patient quality and outcomes and expand access to advanced primary, specialty, and ambulatory care services throughout a large clinical network.
-It includes more than 6,500 physicians, and 12 free-standing ambulatory surgery centers.
-With a highly-skilled group of general practitioners and specialists, clinical teams are able to manage large populations of patients effectively.
+The Health System is designed to improve health care quality and outcomes and expand access to advanced primary, specialty, and ambulatory care services throughout a large clinical network.
+It includes more than 6,600 physicians and 12 free-standing ambulatory surgery centers.
+With a highly skilled group of general practitioners and specialists, clinical teams are able to manage large populations of patients effectively.
 Mount Sinai also features a robust and continually expanding network of multispecialty services, including a multitude of clinical and academic relationships with other local health care organizations and more than 140 ambulatory practice locations throughout the five boroughs of New York City, Westchester, and Long Island.
 With an extraordinary array of resources for the provision of compassionate, state-of-the-art care, the Mount Sinai Health System is poised to identify and respond to the health-related needs of the diverse populations we serve.

-Mount Sinai is the official medical center and medical services provider of the USTA and the US Open.
+Mount Sinai is the official medical services provider of the US Open.
 Mount Sinai experts will lead the development of policies around injury prevention and will conduct educational outreach to promote the health benefits of tennis.
 We are proud to partner with the USTA on these and other important initiatives.

 Discover more at www.mountsinaihealth.org.